-When the beer revival started over 30 years ago, pasteurization was a big deal, or rather, its absence.
-Those commenting on the new crop of beers noted if they weren’t pasteurized, which was frequently the case.
-Why?
-Because pasteurization had become a hallmark of almost all bottled and canned beer in North America.
+When the beer revival started over 30 years ago pasteurization was a big deal, or rather, the absence of it.
+It was noticed when the new crop of beers wasn’t pasteurized, which was often the case.

 As for craft beer made by mega-brewers which now own those brands, practice varies.
 Some of those beers are now pasteurized, some are not.
 In Canada for example, I’ve heard that Molson Coors does not pasteurize any form of Creemore Lager.
 What about, though, Goose Island IPA as brewed in a Labatt plant?
 I’d think it is pasteurized but am not sure.

 Pasteurization takes its name from the French scientist Louis Pasteur.
 In experiments to promote the better keeping of wine and beer, he concluded that application of relatively low levels of heat (c.
 165 F) would stabilize the product and retard souring for longer.
 The idea wasn’t new, canned food had been treated with heat to preserve its contents by then, and centuries before the Chinese were heating wine to preserve it.
 But Pasteur had a huge impact on the beer industry.